rdgreene1/BCB546-Spring2024_FinalProject/README.md

 The final code used to generate figure 1 can be found in the `Figure1.Rmd` file.
 The `Figure1_FinalProject.R` file contains the crude code troubleshooting that was used to generate the final .Rmd file.
 The `Figure1.Rmd` file contains all the descriptions of the code in markdown text and how the data was formatted to create figure 1.

+## Table 3
+The final code used to generate Table3_figure can be found in the 'Table3_figure_codes.Rmd'.
+The Table3_figure_codes.r file contains the crude code troubleshooting that was used to generate the Table3_figure_codes.Rmd the which contains all the descriptions of the code in markdown text.

 ### Table 4